signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 data class Address(@Column(name = "c_country") val country : String)
 ```
 I included the imports here so that it is obvious that I am using Java annotations in Kotlin code.
-I like the fact that I can keep all these input and output objects in the same file without being resticted in our use of access modifiers.
+I like the fact that I can keep all these input and output objects in the same file without being restricted in the use of access modifiers.

 Now I have fewer files and less code (even despite using Lombok annotations the Java code wasn't as succinct as this).